 During the winter season, slippery conditions on the road make it even more difficult to stop in time, as traction is limited.
 This is one of the most important winter driving hacks we can provide.

-To avoid this, leave an adequate amount of space ahead of you while driving.
+To avoid this, leave adequate space ahead of you while driving.
 Do not drive too closely, period.
-Leave enough room, about one vehicle or two seconds or more of leeway, so that you can stop safely if the car ahead comes to an abrupt halt.
+Leave enough room, about three vehicle lengths or six seconds or more of leeway, so that you can stop safely if the car ahead abruptly stops.
 This action will help to avoid a collision and enable drivers to assume more control on the road.

 Be prepared for the unexpected